-Description: At 1 pound 10 oz, the Speed Turn 2.0 from Dynafit is one of the lightest ski bindings in the market.
-It is 7 oz lighter than other lightweight models like the Fritschi Vipec and almost 1 pound lighter than its cousin the Dynafit Radial ST 2.0.
+Description: At 1.1 pounds, the Dynafit Speed Turn 2.0 Binding, is one of the lightest ski bindings on the market.
+It is half a pound lighter than other lightweight models like the Fritschi Vipec and almost 1 pound lighter than its cousin the Dynafit Radical ST 2.0.

-However, for those who really want to get into touring, perhaps ski breaks are worth looking in to.
-While backcountry skiers prefer adding $200 breaks, most skiers are fine without them.
+However, for those who really want to get into touring, perhaps ski breaks are worth looking into.

 The Speed Turn 2.0 is a great ski binding that performs very well but without a lot of extras.
 The only complicated thing about this binding is learning the trick to rotate the heel on the ascent.
 It’s hard to find a better backcountry companion with the 2.0 especially if all you need is simplicity.

-You won’t win any awards on style and coolness but the bindings are lightweight, reliable and affordable.
+You won’t win any awards for style and coolness, but the bindings are lightweight, reliable and affordable.

 G3 Ion 12 Binding